febbraiod/legal_aid/README.md

 do clients index and show...cases are too complex

+The rails API must reveal at least one has-many relationship in the JSON that is then rendered to the page:

+list clients cases on button click on right of show page.

 Must use your Rails api to create a resource and render the response without a page refresh:

 this is just an ajax post request to make a new note then add it to the list

-The rails API must reveal at least one has-many relationship in the JSON that is then rendered to the page:

-look at the serializer lesson's reguarding authors and posts. might need a page for user's notes to show the uses of an explicit serilaizer which is what i think the assessment requires

-Must translate the JSON responses into Javascript Model Objects.
-The Model Objects must have at least one method on the prototype.
-Formatters work really well for this.

-did already for notes do the same for clients